una-auxme/paf/doc/07_planning/Preplanning.md

 # Preplanning

---Summary:-- Preplanner holds the logic to create a trajectory out of an OpenDrive Map with the belonging road options
+**Summary:** Preplanner holds the logic to create a trajectory out of an OpenDrive Map with the belonging road options

 ---

 ## Author

-Samuel Kühnel
+Authors: Simon Erlbacher, Niklas Vogel

 ## Date

-29.03.2024
+29.03.2023

 ## Note

-The Preplanning component was taken from the previous project PAF22 (Authors: Simon Erlbacher, Niklas Vogel)
+The Preplanning component was taken from the previous project PAF22.

 ---
 <!-- TOC -->